 If your car is written off or stolen then your car insurer will likely pay out its current value (unless it is under 12 months old).
 That means that without gap insurance, the amount you receive will unlikely cover the cost of a new car.

 If you bought your car on finance or on a lease then in the event of a loss you will need to settle any outstanding debt with the finance company.
 This may leave you with almost nothing left over to buy a replacement vehicle.
 Some gap insurance policies cover outstanding finance, so you wouldn’t be stuck repaying finance on a car you don’t own.

-Gap insurance is not worth buying if:
+Gap insurance may not be worth buying if:

 Most comprehensive car insurance policies will pay out for a brand new car if your car is written off.
 Remember to check the policy wording first.

 You’d be happy with the pay out from your car insurer